CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 • In the case of a leftist heap the lowest level of nodes which store the keys have zero NPL value.

-• Computed priority values may not be pre-computed and stored with the Crop object in the queue.
+• Computed priority values may not be pre-computed and stored with the Order object in the queue.
 They must be computed as needed using the priority function.

 • Insertion to and extraction from the heap must run in amortized logarithmic time.